nanoPump/syringePump/README.md

 ## DIY Bill of Materials
 1. Mechanical Parts
-    1. 3x 400by500mm 4.5mm tall Acrylic Sheets - [Recomended Supplier](http://uk.rs-online.com/web/p/solid-plastic-sheets/0824525/) in the UK or worldwide using Part Number for [RS Components](http://rs-online.com): 824-525
+    1. 3x 400by500mm 4.5mm thick Acrylic Sheets - [Recomended Supplier](http://uk.rs-online.com/web/p/solid-plastic-sheets/0824525/) in the UK or worldwide using Part Number for [RS Components](http://rs-online.com): 824-525
     2. SFU1605 250mm Ballscrew with corresponding BF12 and BK12 Support bearings.
 These can easily be found on ebay.
     3. LM8UU Linear Ball Bearings - 8mm Shaft
     4. 8mm Stainless Steel Rods